The Acid Spectrum in Hot Sauce: pH, Safety, and Flavor Choice

 Quick Scope

-The five primary acid types in commercial hot sauce—acetic, citric, lactic, malic, and fresh citrus—and how each achieves pH <4.6 safety while creating completely different flavor profiles.
-From vinegar's pickled tang to citric acid's clean brightness to lactic acid's fermented funk: same safety threshold, entirely different sauces.
+The five primary acid types in commercial hot sauce—acetic, citric, lactic, malic, and succinic—and how each achieves pH <4.6 safety while creating completely different flavor profiles.
+All five have taste activity values above 1.0, meaning they're present at concentrations that actively shape what you taste.
+From vinegar's pickled tang to citric acid's clean brightness to succinic acid's brothy umami: same safety threshold, entirely different sauces.

 Pick up two hot sauces with identical pH levels—both 3.8, both perfectly safe—and taste them side by side.
 One screams vinegar.
 The other brightens with citrus.
 One tastes pickled.
 The other tastes alive.
 Same safety threshold.
 Completely different flavor.
 This is the acid spectrum: where science meets choice.